 What is the best base oil for aromatherapy?

-Liquid Fractionated Coconut oil is often the first choice because it has no colour and no aroma of its own which means the fragrance of the essential oils will not be compromised.
-It is well tolerated by all skin types and is very affordable, with a long shelf life.
+Liquid-fractionated coconut oil is often the first choice because it has no colour and no aroma of its own, which means the fragrance of the essential oils will not be compromised.
+All skin types tolerate it well, and it is very affordable, with a long shelf life.

 Frequently Asked Questions